evolarjun/amr/docs/Running-AMRFinder.md

 The only required arguments are either `-p <protein_fasta>` for proteins or `-n <nucleotide_fasta>` for nucleotides.
 We also provide an automatic update mechanism to update the code and database by using `-u`.
-This will update to the latest AMR database, as well as any code changes in AMRFinder.
+This will update to the latest AMR database, as well as any code changes in AMRFinderPlus.
 Use '--help' to see the complete set of options and flags.

 ## Options: